 London Cycling Campaigns unites people who cycle in London and make it a cleaner, healthier city.
 They have organized campaigns, supported members and promoted cycling in the UK for over 40 years.
 By acting as the voice of thousands of cyclers, they are working to create real change.

 Santandar Cycle are easy to use, city bikes of London.
 To use them, you can download the app or get them directly at a station by paying with your credit card.
-We always recommend biking or walking in a new city as it’s such a good way to see the city!
+We always recommend biking or walking in a new city as it’s such a good and sustainable way to see the city!

 These are standards that vehicles have to respect if they want to drive in London.
 It penalizes polluting heavy diesel vehicles that are driving in London.
 Low emission zones operate throughout the city, year-round.
 Ultra-low emission zones operate in central London every day of the year except Christmas day.
 All vehicles that don’t meet these standards must pay a fine.
 For more information check out the website.